 Competency 1.2.a.
 Students demonstrate the ability to conduct research that advances the field of Counseling Psychology.
-Students demonstrate knowledge of psychological measurement, research methodologies, and techniques of data analysis, as evidenced by receiving a B or better on the final project (i.e., design a research study) in G685.
+Students demonstrate knowledge of psychological measurement, research methodologies, and techniques of data analysis, as evidenced by receiving a B or better in G685.
 Students demonstrate ability to select appropriate research methodology based on the research question and current literature base, as evidenced by a student's Advisory Committee's approval of Early Inquiry.
 Students demonstrate ability to conduct research that advances the field of Counseling Psychology, as evidenced by a student's Research Committee approval of Dissertation Proposal.
-Students demonstrate ability to analyze data and interpret results of an investigative endeavor, as evidenced by approval of dissertation by a student's Research Committee. -- --- --- --
+Students demonstrate ability to analyze data and interpret results of an investigative endeavor, as evidenced by approval of dissertation by a student's Research Committee.
 Competency 1.2.b.
-Students demonstrate the ability to provide and evaluate interventions that alleviate suffering and promote health and wellbeing.

-- Students demonstrate ability to articulate evidence-based mechanisms of change that match the client and clinical presentation as evidenced by a score of Satisfactory or Exemplary on relevant items on the CHG Evaluation Form. - Students demonstrate ability to provide treatment that is specifically identified as evidencebased by a score of Satisfactory or Exemplary on relevant items on the CHG Evaluation Form. - Students demonstrate ability to evaluate treatment by identifying observable and measureable goals connected to case conceptualization, as evidenced by a score of Satisfactory or Exemplary on relevant items on the CHG Evaluation Form. - 4.
-Students demonstrate ability to implement evidence-based mechanisms of change, as evidenced by a score of Satisfactory or Exemplary relevant items on the CHG Evaluation Form.

-- Students demonstrate ability to independently evaluate the process and outcome of their psychological interventions and treatment plans, as evidenced by a score of Satisfactory or Exemplary on relevant Items on the Advanced Practicum Evaluation Form. - 2.
-Students demonstrate ability to write understandable case conceptualization reports that incorporate evidence-based procedures, as evidenced by a score of Satisfactory or Exemplary on relevant items on the Advanced Practicum Evaluation Form. - 3.
-Students demonstrate ability to implement evidence-based procedures, as evidenced by a score of Satisfactory or Exemplary on relevant Items on the Advanced Practicum Evaluation Form.
+Students demonstrate the ability to provide and evaluate interventions that alleviate suffering and promote health and well- being.
+Students demonstrate ability to articulate evidence-based mechanisms of change that match the client and clinical presentation as evidenced by a score of Satisfactory or better on relevant items on the CHG Evaluation Form.
+Students demonstrate ability to provide treatment that is specifically identified as evidence- based by a score of Satisfactory or better on relevant items on the CHG Evaluation Form.
+Students demonstrate ability to evaluate treatment by identifying observable and measureable goals connected to case conceptualization, as evidenced by a score of Satisfactory or better on relevant items on the CHG Evaluation Form.
+Students demonstrate ability to independently evaluate the process and outcome of their psychological interventions and treatment plans, as evidenced by a score of Satisfactory or better on relevant Items on the Advanced Practicum Evaluation Form.
+Students demonstrate ability to write understandable case conceptualization reports that incorporate evidence-based procedures, as evidenced by a score of Satisfactory or better on relevant items on the Advanced Practicum Evaluation Form.
+Students demonstrate ability to implement evidence-based procedures, as evidenced by a score of Satisfactory or better on relevant items on the Advanced Practicum Evaluation Form.
 Students complete internship.

-Competency 1.2.c.
-Students

-demonstrate the ability to receive and

-provide supervision.

-- 1. Students demonstrate ability to reflect on supervision process, identify areas ofstrength, and address areas needing improvement, as evidenced by a score of Satisfactory or Exemplary on relevant Items on the CHG Evaluation Form. - Students demonstrate ability to seek supervision to improve performance, present work for feedback, and integrate feedback into performance, as evidenced by a score of Satisfactory or Exemplary on relevant Items on CHG Evaluation Form - Students demonstrate ability to appropriately respond to supervision, as evidenced by a score of Satisfactory or Exemplary on relevant Items on the Advanced Practicum Evaluation Form. - 2.
-Students demonstrate ability to articulate a model of supervision to be implemented during the supervision practicum, as evidenced by a grade of B or better on G763 Supervision project. - Students demonstrate ability to provide supervision to less advanced students, as evidenced by a minimum average score of 3 on the Supervision Outcomes Form
+Competency 1.2.c .
+Students demonstrate the ability to receive and provide supervision.
+Students demonstrate ability to reflect on supervision process, identify areas ofstrength, and address areas needing improvement, as evidenced by a score of Satisfactory or better on relevant Items on the CHG Evaluation Form.
+Students demonstrate ability to seek supervision to improve performance, present work for feedback, and integrate feedback into performance, as evidenced by a score of Satisfactory or better on relevant Items on CHG Evaluation Form Students demonstrate ability to appropriately respond to supervision, as evidenced by a score of Satisfactory or better on relevant Items on the Advanced Practicum Evaluation Form.
+Students demonstrate ability to articulate a model of supervision to be implemented during the supervision practicum, as evidenced by a grade of B or better in G763.
+Students demonstrate ability to provide supervision to less advanced students, as evidenced by observation of supervisor of supervision practicum Students complete internship -- -- -- ------------------------------